robbintt/flatagents/README.md

 # FlatAgents

-A declarative specification for LLM-powered agents.
+A specification for LLM-powered agents.
 Define agents in YAML/JSON, run them anywhere.

 - **Orchestrate via code or existing orchestration** - FlatAgents defines single agents, not workflows.
 Compose them using your language of choice or plug into existing orchestration frameworks.
 - **Use LLM-assisted coding to define your agent YAMLs** - For best results, let an LLM help you write and iterate on agent configurations.